fluxcd/kustomize-controller/README.md

 * prunes the Kubernetes objects removed from source
 * checks the health of the deployed workloads
 * runs `Kustomizations` in a specific order, taking into account the depends-on relationship
+* reports on Slack or Discord whenever a `Kustomization` status changes

 ## Usage